vispacem/grammar-matters/README.md

 Short answer: *string'n'glue*.

 Longer answer: when you submit this issue, it triggers a Github Action, (a bit like a helpful brownie of folklore fame) that grabs a "source code" version of the OpenLearn unit (an XML document in the OU-XML format).
-A Python package ([open-ouxml-tools](https://github.com/innovationOUtside/open-ouxml-tools)) is then used to convert this XML to markdown document and places them in the `contents` directory, along with an index generating page (`index.rst`) in the top level of the directory.
+A Python package ([open-ouxml-tools](https://github.com/innovationOUtside/open-ouxml-tools)) is then used to convert this XML to markdown document and places them in the `content` directory, along with an index generating page (`index.rst`) in the top level of the directory.
 These files are then automatically *committed* and *pushed* the top level of the repository.

 The action then uses the Sphinx documentation generation tool to render the markdown pages as HTML.
 In fact, a lot of magic is done using the `nbsphinx` package with a bit of help from the Jupytext package as part of the conversion.
 The actual conversion process is `md -> Jupyter notebook (ipynb) -> HTML`.
 The reason for doing this is that we can edit the markdown in a rich Jupyter notebook style environment to preview various interactive things that we can also render to HTML.
 It also means that we can execute Python code included in the markdown documents and render the outputs from that code execution (which might include charts, for example, or data tables) in the final HTML.
 But that needs another set of docs to explain properly...